 George Egg is the comedian who cooks.
-Funny, inspiring and absurd in equal measure this cross-genre stand-up comedian and anarchic chef presents a show that’s as much a comedy set as it is an illustrated lecture.
+Funny, inspiring and absurd, this cross-genre stand-up comedian and anarchic chef presents a show that’s as much a comedy set as it is an illustrated lecture.
 Unique and genre-defining, he makes food onstage using unexpected equipment and unconventional methods, and he makes you laugh too.

-In addition to his solo comedy/cooking shows George has been a sought-after stand-up comedian for the last two decades taking his brand of far-reaching humour to Germany, Switzerland, Holland, Belgium, Spain, Austria, France, Norway, New Zealand, Hong Kong and even India, both on stage and on the television.
-He has also been tour support the likes of Lee Mack, Micky Flanagan and Jack Dee.
+In addition to his solo comedy/cooking shows George has been a sought-after stand-up comedian for the last two decades taking his brand of far-reaching humour to Germany, Switzerland, Holland, Belgium, Spain, Austria, France, Norway, Sweden, Turkey, New Zealand, Hong Kong and even India.
+He has also been tour support for Lee Mack, Micky Flanagan and Jack Dee.

 As well as touring George has a number of exciting television, radio and literary projects in development.